|Mark Holloway | Chief Financial Officer

 CoCo Good has more than 20 years of experience in all facets of strategic communications and marketing.
 In 2004, Good became McKinney’s first Communications and Marketing Director for the City of McKinney.
 She created an up-to-date brand image for the city, built and leads a multi-functional team to ensure effective communication across multiple genres.
 Good spearheaded the effort to launch the brand: Unique by Nature, emphasizing McKinney’s unique heritage and qualities, garnering national media attention.
 Among a host of national accolades, McKinney was ranked #1 on the Best Places to Live in America list published by Money Magazine.

-Good earned a bachelor’s degree in PR/journalism from the University of Oklahoma.
+Good earned a bachelor’s degree in PR / journalism from the University of Oklahoma and her master’s degree in public administration from the University of Texas at Arlington.
 She is nationally published, is a frequent speaker and has won more than 75 state, regional and national awards.

 Michael Quint was appointed Executive Director of Development Services in July 2015.
 He joined the city in 2006 as a Planner, Planner II, Senior Planner for Development Review, and in 2012 became the Planning Director.